briankaufman990/RPSLS/README.md

 ```
 If you need to install pip, you can find it [here](https://pip.pypa.io/en/stable/installing/).

-If you are on a mac and get an error about installing six, try using:
+If you are on a mac and get an error about uninstalling six, first try using:
 ```
 pip install --ignore-installed six
 ```